henrypdonahue/computer-vision-visionaries/README.md

 ## Integrating with ByteTrack
 The provided notebook is adapted from this tutorial: https://blog.roboflow.com/track-football-players/, with some changes such as using separate player/ref/goalie and ball detection, visualization changes, etc.

+We have two separate versions: working_local_version.ipynb and collab_version.ipynb.

 You can download our provided weights, from [Using our trained weights](#using-our-trained-weights), as well as ball-specific weights, from [Using specialized ball detection weights](#using-specialized-ball-detection-weights)